 Played straight in the 2010 version of The Killer Inside Me.
 The camera pans over the main character's bookshelf, lingering prominently on a volume of Freud.
-He immediately takes a bible off the same shelf, opens it, and finds forgotten photographs of his mother's sadomasochistic sex life.
+He immediately takes a bible off the same shelf, opens it, and finds forgotten photographs of his father's sadomasochistic relationship with the housekeeper, Helene.

 In Snow White & the Huntsman, Evil Queen Ravenna Ravenna's behavior is explained through a childhood flashback and the way a previous king treated her.

 In The Cell once Catherine Deane enters inside the mind of the Serial Killer Carl Rudolph Stargher, his innocent side shows her the abuse he suffered at his father´s hands.